Wilbraham & Monson Academy has four dormitories for its boarding students.

 More Than a Massachusetts Boarding School

 Beyond boarding at Wilbraham & Monson Academy, there are a variety of educational elements that set this private school in Massachusetts apart from the rest.
-WMA sculpts global leaders through its Center for Entrepreneurial & Global Studies program and encourages travel and hands-on problem solving.
-Our students come from 20 states and 33 nations.
+WMA sculpts global leaders through its Center for Entrepreneurship, Economics & Finance program and encourages travel and hands-on problem solving.
+Our students come from 12 states and 32 nations.
 No less than 100 percent of our 400 students go to college.
 Due to the caliber of student that makes up WMA's student body, we're dedicated to providing pleasant and comfortable homes away from home.

 If you're looking for a boarding school in Massachusetts, we do hope you consider us.
 Our New England prep school awaits students who are ready to change the world.
 By applying and practicing thoughtful, purposeful and novel thinking techniques, WMA's students leave eager to make a difference all around them.